RishamChandi/OrderTransformer/replit.md

 - Processes line items with quantity, unit price, and product descriptions
 - Uses "IDI - Richmond" as CustomerName consistent with other parsers
 - Successfully tested with provided KEHE CSV files and verified accurate mapping conversion
+- Successfully deployed to Streamlit Cloud with enhanced auto-initialization and updated dependencies (January 29, 2025)
+- Added automatic database table creation on first run for seamless cloud deployment
+- Enhanced with updated package versions for improved stability and security

 ## Database Schema